chiaching-l/Simple-To-Do-Application/README.md

 ## Configuration
 This project uses SQLite for data storage.
-No `.env` files or external database URI configurations are required.
 The `database.sqlite` file and the `todo` table will be automatically created in the `server` directory the first time you run the backend server.

 ## Running the Application (Local)
 You will need to open **two separate terminal windows** to run the frontend and backend simultaneously.